thirdweb-dev/contracts/README.md

 forge test
 ```

-To export the ABIs of the coontracts in the `/contracts` directory, run:
+To export the ABIs of the contracts in the `/contracts` directory, run:
 ```
 npx hardhat export-abi
 ```